 Each subnet in your virtual private cloud must be associated with a route table to determine how the traffic between availability zones flows.
+If you use the default Route Table created for your VPC, you can skip to step 4 below.

 - 1. From the left navigation pane of the VPC Dashboard, select Route Tables. - 2.
 Select Create Route Table. - 3.
 Select your virtual private cloud and click Yes, Create. - 4.
 Select your new route table. - 5.
 Under the Routes tab in the bottom pane, the first row is the local route.
 This enables communication within the virtual private cloud.
-Associate your Internet Gateway with 0.0.0.0/0.
+Click on Edit routes and associate your Internet Gateway with 0.0.0.0/0.
 This will appear in the second row and provides access into the virtual private cloud (0.0.0.0/0).
 This subnet is referred to as public because all traffic from the subnet goes to the Internet Gateway.

-To associate your Internet Gateway with 0.0.0.0/0:
+In the box under Destination, enter 0.0.0.0/0, then under Target, select your Internet Gateway created above and click Save.

-- a.
-In the box under Destination, enter 0.0.0.0/0, then under Target, select your Internet Gateway and click Add. - b.
-A dialog will appear asking for confirmation.
-Select Yes, Create. - c.
-Under the Associations tab, click a subnet, then select Associate. - d.
-A dialog will appear asking for confirmation.
-Select Yes, Associate. - e.
-Repeat this for all subnets.
+6. Under the Subnet Associations tab, click on Edit Subnet Associations, select all of your subnets then click Save.